ARCHIVES OF PIANOFORTE MAKERS

 He was music publisher to the Queen, at New Burlington Street, but for a while, his pianos were misleading labelled “Pianoforte Manufacturers & Music Publishers to Her Most Gracious Majesty Queen Victoria”.

 Here we see that Cocks’ pianos were actually made for him for 17 years by Henry Tow, not as an employee, but as “manufacturer”.
 Tow was gone by the 1890s, when Beadle & Langbein had taken over his address.
 Cocks’ business was later taken over by successive music publishers, who do not have his archives now.
 The way things tend to go, it seems likely that the records are lost.
 In 1904, Cocks & Augener were united under the name of Augener Ltd., and it is presumed that Cocks & Co. ceased to exist as such.
 The firm of Erard continued to give their address as No.18 long after Augener's had bought the building, and Erard pianos continued to be manufactured - somewhere.
 Modern Erard pianos are made by Schimmel, they say "We regret to have to inform you that we could not give you any information ~~~~~ The Schimmel Piano Company produced under a licensed contract upright and grands under the 3 French brands Gaveau, Erard, Pleyel as of 1971 through 1994.
 We have no archives available here from before that time."
-At least they had the decency to reply, some firms don't have the manners to answer history enquiries that don't lead to sales.
+At least they had the decency to reply, some firms don't have the manners to spend a minute or two answering history enquiries that don't lead to sales.

 As mentioned above, the Pleyel archives do still exist, and we can also refer to a recently-published book on the subject of Pleyel.
 Illustrations of the Pleyel factory are available on several websites, showing traditional methods of working by hand, but although they are described as being from 1865 or 1870, some or all seem to be 1855 pictures.